Sophie MacMahon

 Sophie MacMahon (born 29 January 1997) is an Irish cricketer.
 She made her Women's One Day International cricket (WODI) debut against India in the 2017 South Africa Quadrangular Series on 15 May 2017.
 She plays in the Women's Super Series for Scorchers.

 In May 2019, she was named in Ireland's Women's Twenty20 International (WT20I) squad for their series against the West Indies.
 She made her WT20I debut for Ireland against the West Indies on 26 May 2019.

 In August 2019, she was named in Ireland's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In July 2020, she was awarded a non-retainer contract by Cricket Ireland for the following year.
 In November 2021, she was named in Ireland's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.

+MacMahon was part of the Ireland squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.